brayden-dowson/TheRiptide/README.md

 A gun that regenerates 1 ammo per second up to a max of 60.
 Cannot be reloaded or have attachments.
 Spawns in HCZ armory inside a wall gun rack.
 Uses the E11 with no attachments as a model.

 ### Scp Door Break
-Allows 939 to break doors with his lunge abiliy and 173 with his speedbreaker and teleport.
+Allows 939 to break doors with his lunge ability and 173 with his speedbreaker and teleport.
 Heavily configurable.

 ### Spawn Height Variation
 Adds random variation to players heights on spawn.